John Paul Brammer

 John Paul Brammer is an American writer and artist.
-He writes the queer advice column ¡Hola Papi!, originally published in Grindr's magazine Into and subsequently via Substack, and is the author of the memoir: ¡Hola Papi!
+He writes the queer advice column ¡Hola Papi!, originally published in Grindr's magazine Into and subsequently via a newsletter, and is the author of the memoir: ¡Hola Papi!
 How to Come Out in a Walmart Parking Lot and Other Life Lessons.
 In 2021, he became an opinion columnist at The Washington Post.

 Early life

 Brammer is Mexican-American and grew up in Cache, Oklahoma.
-He attended Lawton High School, where his mother was a teacher, then Oklahoma University.
+He attended Lawton High School, where his mother was a teacher, then University of Oklahoma.

 Career

 Early in his career, Brammer wrote for the Huffington Post and in 2014 he joined MSNBC.
 In November 2021, he joined The Washington Post as an opinion columnist, to write as well as illustrate.
 Brammer is also an artist, often drawing inspiration from his Mexican-American background.

 In 2022, he won the Betty Berzon Emerging Writer Award.

 Advice column

 Brammer first pitched his advice column "¡Hola Papi!" as "queer Latino 'Dear Abby' huffing poppers".
 He pictured a "spoof" on the genre.
 Writing in Vice, Maggie Lange said, "Instead, and almost instantly after he started writing it in 2017, '¡Hola Papi!' became too meaningful, kind-hearted, and warm to read as parody."
 First published by Into, a magazine from the gay dating app Grindr, ¡Hola Papi! later moved to Condé Nast's LGBT magazine Them.
-The advice column is now on Substack and is syndicated on The Cut.
+The advice column is now published as a newsletter and is syndicated on The Cut.